AliSafari-IT/asafarim-dot-be/apps/test-automation-ui/README.md

 ---

-## 🚧 Frontend Implementation Needed
+## 🚧 Frontend Design Notes / Roadmap

+> Note: Most of the core frontend functionality is now implemented.
+This section serves as design notes and reference code for future enhancements.

 ### Priority 1: Test Run Details Page